emmy3000/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-0x06.
+Project tasks for 0x06.
 C - More pointers, arrays and strings